openstax/raise-moodle-spikes/README.md

 The site will then be available at [http://localhost:8000/](http://localhost:8000/).

-If you want to deploy `kafka` and related services you can use the command (these services are separated to optimize for the current common case):
+You can use the following command if you want to deploy `kafka` and related services (These services are separated to optimize for the current common case):

 ```bash
 $ docker-compose -f docker-compose.yml -f docker-compose.kafka.yml up -d